 - We also find that after continuous days of climbing a significant number of candidates are physically tired and feel that their performance on a test would be significantly impaired.
 If this is the case, where possible, we can defer the assessment until the candidate feels they are confident enough to pass.
 This must be organised with the office and it will depend on when the next available assessment date is.

-- Climbing is a skill which it can take some time to become proficient at, and consequently a candidate who takes the time to practice and hone his skills is much more likely to pass.
+- Climbing is a skill which it can take some time to become proficient, and consequently, a candidate who takes the time to practice and hone their skills is much more likely to pass.
 The assessment involves undertaking two simulated rescues, speed of movement in the tree is important – this comes with time and practice

 Cost and Booking

 Unfortunately, we are no longer able to offer accommodation.
-Please call the office to discuss this further along with some local options available.
+Please call the office to discuss this further, as there are some local options available.